-Training is from the Paradise Centre each Tuesday, 7pm start.
+Training is from Ely College each Tuesday, 7pm start.

 Eight of the "regulars" made the long trip to Bourne for the fifth fixture.
 After a busy January fatigue is starting to set in but we came away with a battling 7th place on the day.
 Following our 5th place at the March race last month this still leaves us in 5th place in the League overall.
 This is one place higher than last year, so with a good turnout at the final fixture next month we can maintain this position.